jashinspires/Production-Grade-LLM-Evaluation-Framework-with-Multi-Metric-Analysis/README.md

 ---

-## What Makes This Different
+## What Makes This Framework Different

-I looked at existing evaluation tools before building this.
-Here's what I found and why I built something different:
+Comparison with typical approaches:

 | Existing approach | The problem | What I did differently |
 |-------------------|-------------|------------------------|